FAIR-Chem/fairchem/DATASET.md

 * `ads_id` : internal unique identifier, one for each of the 82 adsorbates used in the dataset
 * `bulk_id` : internal unique identifier one for each of the 11500 bulks used in the dataset
 * `miller_index`: 3-tuple of integers indicating the Miller indices of the surface
-* `shift`: y-direction shift used to determine cutoff for the surface
+* `shift`: c-direction shift used to determine cutoff for the surface (c-direction is following the nomenclature from Pymatgen)
 * `top`: boolean indicating whether the chosen surface was at the top or bottom of the originally enumerated surface
 * `adsorption_site`: A tuple of 3-tuples containing the Cartesian coordinates of each binding adsorbate atom